hamidgasmi/training.computerscience.cloud.aws/README.md

 	- It consults a latency database (DNS Resolver location - Policy Region - Latency) when a request occurs from a resolver server
 	- It returns the record set with the lowest network latency to the resolver server (end-user)
 	- The latency calculation is NOT made between customer's resolver server location and our resource location!
-	- It isn't related to geography but to network condition instead
+	- It'sn't related to geography but to network condition instead
 	- We can attach a health check to a record
 - Geolocation Routing policy:
 	- It's multiple records with the same name